Back to Wyoming

 What This Bill Does

-• Requires county clerks to conduct a post-election ballot audit using a statistically significant sample size and to take minutes of the audit.
+• Requires county clerks to conduct a post-election ballot audit using a statistically significant sample size.

 • Recommends that county clerks notify party chairs and independent candidates about the time and place of the audit.